goldentooth/.github/profile/README.md

 ## About the Cluster

 My cluster is built around a PicoCluster 10H with ten Raspberry Pi 4B (8GB RAM, 128GB SD).
+The first node runs HAProxy, and the other nine form a Kubernetes cluster with three control plane nodes and six worker nodes.

 ## Repository Structure